Spencer Torkelson Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The Rays have the second-ranked team ERA among all MLB pitching staffs (3.76).
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.77).

-- Rays pitchers combine to allow the fifth-fewest home runs in baseball (117 total, one per game).
+- Rays pitchers combine to allow the fourth-fewest home runs in baseball (118 total, one per game).

-- His most recent appearance was for the Cleveland Guardians on Sunday when the righty threw six scoreless innings against the Chicago White Sox while giving up three hits.
+- The righty's most recent appearance came on Monday against the New York Yankees, when he went seven innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.